RuleWorld/bionetgen/index.md

 Research Commission, and the Department of Computational Biology at the University of Pittsburgh School of Medicine.

-BioNetGen and this website are maintained by the [Lab of James Faeder](http://www.csb.pitt.edu/Faculty/Faeder/) in the [Department of Computational and Systems Biology](http://www.csb.pitt.edu) and the University of Pittsburgh School of Medicine.
+BioNetGen and this website are maintained by the [Faeder Lab](http://www.csb.pitt.edu/Faculty/Faeder/) in the [Department of Computational and Systems Biology](http://www.csb.pitt.edu) at the University of Pittsburgh.